-Magnussen was founded by Howard Eaton and Kristin Harbut with the vision of creating a school to educate and nurture each child as an individual.
+Howard Eaton and Kristin Harbut founded Magnussen with the vision of creating a school to educate and nurture each child as an individual.
 By fostering strong, attached student/teacher relationships and creating a community where social engagement is valued and encouraged, students feel confident in their ability to explore the curriculum in ways that spark a love of learning.
 Attachment, in our minds, leads to excellence.

 Magnussen School is for children who:

-Every day at Magnussen – rain or shine – starts with one hour of outdoor activities.
-Students then return to their homerooms for a snack and three 45-minute long core academic blocks, including math, language arts and science.
-Between 12pm and 1pm, students spend a half hour outside before having their lunches.
+Every school day starts with one hour of outdoor activities.
+Students then return to their homerooms for a snack and three 45-minute core academic blocks, including math, language arts and science.
+Between 12pm and 1pm, students spend a half hour outside before having lunch.
 In the afternoon, they break into groups that focus on social thinking, social studies and skills enhancement.

 *Magnussen is not the right choice for students with behaviour challenges

 Interested in learning more about Magnussen?